featheredtoast/satisfactory-monitoring/README.md

 ## Env Vars

-Set environment variables for

-FRM_HOST - Host where the Ficsit Remote Monitoring webserver is running.
+- `FRM_HOST` - Host where the Ficsit Remote Monitoring webserver is running.
 Generally this is your computer's IP address, EG: `192.168.1.20`.
 (Default: `fakeserver`)
-FRM_PORT - Port where the Ficsit Remote Monitoring webserver is running. `8080` is FRM's default at the time of writing.
+- `FRM_PORT` - Port where the Ficsit Remote Monitoring webserver is running. `8080` is FRM's default at the time of writing.
 (Default: `8080`)
-DISCORD_WEBHOOK - Webhook for discord fuse and low battery notifications.
+- `DISCORD_WEBHOOK` - Webhook for discord fuse and low battery notifications.
 Something like `https://discord.com/api/webhooks/12345/abcd12345`.

 ## Services and ports